God Can Use MS as a Blessing

 I must admit that I don’t particularly appreciate it when someone tells me that “God doesn’t give us anything we can’t handle.”
-Most of the time, I want to respond that His idea of what I can handle and mine are worlds apart, but I have to admit that for the most part, that saying is true.
+Most of the time, I want to respond that His idea of what I can handle and mine are worlds apart, but I must admit that for the most part, that saying is true.
 Or maybe it’s not.
 What I have found is that God doesn’t expect me to handle it alone.

-Then Lynn started getting weaker.
+Then, Lynn started getting weaker.
 First, he had to drop out of the choir.
 His fatigue was too much to allow him to sing or to stand and perform.
 Then he had trouble holding the drum sticks plus his legs got too stiff to drive safely, so he had to drop out of both the worship band and bells.
-I continued participating for a while until one day he fell while I was not at home and had to lie on the floor for three hours before I could get back to help him up.
+I continued participating for a while.
+One day while I was away at a work conference, he fell and had to lie on the floor for three hours before I could get back to help him up.
 The trauma of that experience and the fact he became very overheated and dehydrated lying next to the heat register caused him to become very weak.
-I ended up having to work more from home.
-He had to stop going to church and eventually so did I so I could stay home to help him.
-We missed the fellowship from church and the opportunity to worship with our church family.
+He developed a post-traumatic stress disorder resulting in my needing to stay home more.

 While at our house they saw our refrigerator was almost worn out and they brought in a second-hand one that was in much better condition than ours.
 A few months later, they collected money to put in a handicap shower, and two of the members installed it.
 Another group came by in the spring and helped remove several broken-down things in our yard.
-One of the members is cooking our meals, and several are donating money to her to do so.
-Someone else is baking us bread every week, and another one is helping Lynn with reviewing the books he is writing.
+One of the members cooks our meals, and several donate money to her to cover her expenses.
+Someone else bakes bread for us every week, and another helps Lynn edit the books he writes.
 The blessings of this group are overwhelming!
-We are so taken care of and so loved that even though we are not able to do as much as we used to, all we have to do is mention something to someone and the next thing we know, it’s done.
+Our church takes such good care of us.
+We feel so loved and supported though we can give nothing in return.
+If we need something, all we do is mention the need and it’s provided.
+Our church demonstrates the love of Christ in the flesh.

-Then there is also the blessings of my job.
-My supervisor is a wonderful caring woman who has supported my need to work from home.
-She has approved me to have computer equipment set up so that I can work whatever hours I can so I can care for Lynn and still meet the demands of my job.
-My team is fantastic as well–doing whatever I need to help me get information and keep up with things at work.
-My coworkers often offer their support and encouragement, and they’ve been known to send me extra help like getting carpets shampooed and delivering meals.
+Then, there are also the blessings of my job.
+My supervisor is a wonderful, caring woman who has supported my need to work from home.
+She has approved me to have computer equipment set up so that I can work flexible hours.
+Furthermore, she allows me to work around Lynn’s care needs and the demands of my job knowing I’ll get my work done on time.

 I hope you have a church home.
-If not, I encourage you to find a church like ours–one that lives their faith and puts into practice what Jesus taught to love your neighbors as yourself.
+If not, I encourage you to find a church like ours–one that lives their faith and puts into practice what Jesus taught us, to love your neighbors as yourself.
 God’s blessing can be more than you ever imagined.